dragonflydb/documentation/docs/cloud/bandwidth.md

 # Network Bandwidth

+## Overview

-For heavy network traffic workloads, please refer to the following tables to understand the network bandwidth available for each data store size.
+- For heavy network traffic workloads, please refer to the following tables to understand the network bandwidth available for each data store size and compute tier in various cloud providers.
-For more customized network bandwidth requirements, please contact support.
+- For more customized network bandwidth requirements, please contact support.

 ## AWS

-AWS provides burstable network bandwidth for some data store sizes which can be used for short periods of time but is not guaranteed.
+- AWS provides burstable network bandwidth for certain data store sizes.
+- Burst bandwidth can be used for short periods of time but is not guaranteed.

 | Compute Tier | Size (GB) | Bandwidth (Gbps)    | Burst Bandwidth (Gbps)  |
 |--------------|-----------|---------------------|-------------------------|